-Murder mystery author Richard 'Rick' Castle publishes the book in which he kills off his bestseller series' hero, Derek Storm.
-On that very day, NYPD detective Kate Beckett questions him about two murders in the exact style of his novels, on a lawyer Fisk viz. social worker Alyson Tisdale.
+Murder mystery author Richard 'Rick' Castle's book, in which he kills off his bestseller series' hero, Derek Storm, is published.
+On that very day, NYPD detective Kate Beckett questions him about two murders in the exact style of his novels; on a lawyer Martin Fisk and a social worker, Alyson Tisdale.
 He's professionally flattered to have a copycat.
-Her boss, captain Roy Montgomery, accepts his help as case consultant and teams them up, the mayor being a fan puts him de facto in charge.
-More copy killing follows.
-The police simplistically arrest his fan Kyle Cabot, the first common link.
-Castle and his author friends decide he must keep investigating, on the assumption it's a motive cover-up, which he does brilliantly, as even Beckett must grudgingly admit.
-Written by
+Her boss, Captain Roy Montgomery, accepts his help as case consultant and teams them up, due to Castle being friends with the Mayor.
+Another copy killing follows.
+The evidence found by the police leads to the arrest of a fan, Kyle Cabot.
+Castle and his author friends decide the 'story' doesn't make sense and has a few holes in it, leading Castle to keep investigating, which he does brilliantly, as even Beckett must grudgingly admit.

 Did You Know?

 Beckett opens a copy of Castle's book, A Skull at Springtime, in the obsessed fan's apartment.
 She opens to the title page where there are lots of scribbles, but the copyright information on the opposite page is for the book Storm Fall, Castle's most recent book (also seen on the shelf in the background of the shot).
 See more

 Murder... mystery... the macabre.
 What is it about a hard-boiled detective, a femme fatale and the cold steel of a gun that keeps our bedside lamps burning into the wee hours of the morning?